akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## **Chapter 5 — The King’s Decree**

-1. **The Whetstone:** Henry describes Brittany as a "whetstone."
-What does he fear the Bretons will do with his son if he sends him there?
+1. **The Tanner's Grandson:** Henry mentions his father (William the Conqueror) was mocked.
+How does his father’s history influence Henry's view on what makes a person "royal"?
 2. **The "Coin" Insult:** Why does the King find Roger of Salisbury’s suggestion that Godfrey is "sure coin" so offensive?
 3. **The Threshold Vow:** List the three types of women Henry says God might send through the door.
 4. **The Cage of Pride:** Why would Henry’s own knights stop keeping their oaths to him if he broke his "next maid" vow?